ubunatic/dotfiles/shell/clamshell.md

 Installation
 ============
-Run 'clamshell install' to install the launchd service.
+Run `clamshell install` to install the launchd service.
-Run 'clamshell uninstall' to uninstall the launchd service.
+Run `clamshell uninstall` to uninstall the launchd service.
-To check the status of the service, run 'clamshell status'.
+To check the status of the service, run `clamshell status`.
-You can temporarily start and stop the service using 'clamshell load' and 'clamshell unload'.
+You can temporarily start and stop the service using `clamshell load` and `clamshell unload`.

 The launchd service installation requires sudo permissions to create the service file and will prompt you for your password.
 The service will be installed in your user's Library/LaunchAgents folder and will be started automatically.

-Also  see 'clamshell help' for more commands and options.
+Also  see `clamshell help` for more commands and options.

 Caveats
 =======